ndawe/histfactory/README.rst

 This script can:

+* patch HistFactory XML files by cleaning up the formatting and fixing known issues that trigger HistFactory bugs
 * list the differences between two workspaces (including differences at the histogram level)
 * fill empty background bins with the average sample weights